 While April is not the Spring Break month for most colleges and schools with static Spring Break schedules, many schools in the United States schedule their Spring Breaks around Easter.
 This means that the couple of weeks around Easter (particularly the week before) will be two of the busiest of the year.

-In other words, there will be peak season (10/10) crowds at Walt Disney World from April 2 to 11, 2021.
-It’s not really much better before that due to Spring Break, which typically occurs the last two weeks of March.
+In other words, there will be peak season (10/10) crowds at Walt Disney World from April 9 to 17, 2022.
+It’s not really much better before that due to Spring Break, which typically occurs in late March 2022.
+(Both Osceola and Orange County, Florida are scheduled to have their Spring Breaks March 14-18, 2022–those districts have the biggest impact on Walt Disney World attendance, so crowds should moderate a bit from late March through early April.)

 April Pricing & Discounts